tes/compoxure-example/README.md

 2. Bolt in whatever you use to manage config, we use https://github.com/tes/conflab, as it supports simple convention based hierarchical config files.
 3. Wire up your own logger and stats into the proxy.js, including replacing the HTTP logger (morgan) if you use something else.
 4. Add your server and backend configuration.
+5. Create a layout service, and add that configuration (if you want to use layouts and slots).
 5. Profit!

 We don't have tests in this repo at Tes, as it contains only configuration and very little actual code.
 If you have some complex functions or complex configuration you may make different choices!